 Restricted to Amherst College students.
 Admission with consent of the instructor.
-Limited to 40 students per class (20 per section).
+Limited to 40 students per class (20 per lab).
+(In the Fall, 25 seats per class are reserved for fist-year students.)
 Fall and spring semesters.
-The Department.2016-17: Offered in Fall 2016
+The Department.2017-18: Offered in Fall 2017 and Spring 2018

 This course is the first part of a two-semester sequence examining data structures (ways of organizing data so that it can be used effectively) and algorithms (the methods that can be used to manipulate data).
 The use of appropriate data structures and algorithms can often dramatically reduce the computational work needed to solve a problem.
 Topics examined in this course will include proof techniques, run-time analysis, heaps, hash tables, sorting, searching, and divide-and-conquer algorithms.
 The course will provide advanced programming experience and will emphasize the use of abstraction in program design.